Showcase (comics): Showcase '93-'96

-DC revived the Showcase title in 1993 when the 1950s retailer reluctance to order new, untested series had largely vanished, and was replaced in the 1990s with reader enthusiasm for the "#1" issues of new series.
-The new series was published as Showcase '93, a monthly 12-issue miniseries, replaced yearly by Showcase '94, '95 and '96, each one also a miniseries lasting 12 issues.
+DC revived the Showcase title in 1993 when the 1950s retailer reluctance to order new, untested series had largely vanished; it was replaced in the 1990s with reader enthusiasm for the "#1" issues of new series.
+The new series was published as Showcase '93, a monthly 12-issue miniseries, replaced yearly by Showcase '94, '95 and '96; each was also a miniseries lasting 12 issues.

 For the first two years (1993–1994), Showcase featured characters and concepts from the Batman family of titles with an emphasis on villain-centric one-off stories.
 The 1994 Azrael series launched out of Showcase '94 with #10 while a prototype story for what became the Birds of Prey ongoing appeared in Showcase '96 #3.
 The series also had a series of crossover tie-ins.
 Showcase '93 had a two-part crossover with the "Knightfall" storyline set while Batman recovered from having his back broken by Bane, which revealed a previously untold story from earlier in the "Knightfall" storyline where Batman fought Two-Face.
 Showcase '94 #4-5 were part of a crossover with Robin, involving Tim Drake and Huntress fighting a masked priest/vigilante attempting to eliminate his evil mob boss sister's criminal empire.
 Showcase '94 #8-9 featured a prelude to Zero Hour: Crisis in Time! that featured Monarch's transformation into Extant and #10 featured a crossover story involving Clock King fighting a series of temporal dopplegangers during "Zero Hour" while trying to obtain a powerful time travel artifact.

 With the 1995-1996 Showcase series, the focus switched from Batman characters to Superman characters.
 This included a story involving the Matrix Supergirl that led into her ongoing series written by Peter David (Showcase '96 #8) and a two-part story involving the post-Zero Hour Legion of Super-Heroes (#11-12) which featured the first post-Zero Hour meeting of Brainiac 5 and his ancestor Vril Dox and the villain Brainiac, which ultimately served as the final storyline as the series was canceled with #12.